IEEERobotics/bot/README.md

 Download git ([Windows](http://git-scm.com/download/win) / [Mac](http://git-scm.com/download/mac)) and install.

-We're not going to use the GUI client, because it doesn't allow you to access the powerful guts of git, its liable to change (making you re-learn everything) and you'll see the same CLI interface on any OS you need to work with in the future.
+We're not going to use the GUI client, because it doesn't allow you to access the powerful guts of git, it's liable to change (making you re-learn everything) and you'll see the same CLI interface on any OS you need to work with in the future.

-Search for `git` using your system's built-in search feature.
+Search for "git" using your system's built-in search feature.
 You should find a result for `Git Shell` or `Git Bash`.
 Open that application and move on to the [configuration section](README.md#configuratoin).

 #### Configuration